jenniferzoe123/Text-on-Photo-with-font-and-style-/README.md

 Privacy Policy of AdMob.
 * <a href="https://support.google.com/admob/answer/6128543?hl=en">Admob Policies</a> (click to see)

+<b>Permissions</b>

+The following is a complete listing and description of what functions on the Device are accessed and / or modified by the Application.

+CAMERA:
+Allow Application to capture photo from camera.

+WRITE EXTERNAL STORAGE:
+Allow application to write to external storage.

 <b>Children’s Privacy</b>

 This App is for a general audience.
 This app do not address anyone under the age of 13.
 I do not collect any personally information from children under 13.